Flight Attendant Memories

 The Federal Aviation Administration (FAA) required international flight announcements to be made in two languages which meant international flights were mostly assigned to bi-lingual Flight Attendants.
 I was surprised early one morning when the phone rang and the too cheerful voice said, “Get your sun tan lotion and swim suit packed, you’re heading to Acapulco.”
 That flight was my first flight to Mexico.

 As Flight Attendants, our travel assignments were based directly on our seniority with the company.
-During this hiring frenzy even a week's seniority was enough to put a crew member in charge.
-On one flight to Detroit, all us were new hires of less than six weeks.
-With a crew of five on board a 727 series jet, two usually worked first class and the other three Coach.
-Among the three, assignments were given to work the galley, run meal trays or serve beverages.
-Although we covered each other in these jobs, the senior among us assigned us our duties for the flight.
+Sometimes, seniority on flights was determined by a person's birthdate which could put that crew member in charge.
+On one flight to Detroit, all us were rookies with less than six weeks'on the job.
+With a crew of five on board a 727 series jet, two crew members worked first class while the other three worked coach.
+One would work the galley, one would run meal trays and the third would serve beverages.
+Although we covered each other in these jobs, the senior crew member assigned the duties for the flight.

 Flight attendants were allowed to lease pagers at our own expense, however, we were cautioned that if we missed a scheduling call it could mean suspension.
 During the first ninety days of probation this was a huge risk if we ventured out of the pager's coverage area.
 Most flight attendants couldn't afford a pager on the base salary we earned.

 Kansas City Meal Runs

 One of my first assignments after training was to work a Kansas City Meal Run.
 This was a grueling series of commuter flights where hot meals were served during the one-hour and ten minutes flight duration.
 Usually the planes were completely full of commuters and business travelers.